paweljarosz/defork/README.md

 Sets and saves current settings for RichText purposes.
 Used for convenience, so you don't have to provide settings everytime it will be needed.
 Defork actually stores default settings, so you even don't need to worry if something is missed.

 **PARAMETERS**
-* `new_settings` (table, optional) - new RichText settings table.
+* `new_settings` (table - optional) - new RichText settings table.
 If any of the fields is not filled, Defork will use its own default settings.
 For settings format see RichText documentation.

 ### defork.setRichtextParent(guiNodeID)
 Sets and saves a special setting for RichText purposes - a parent gui node.
 Used for convenience, so you don't have to provide parent everytime it will be needed and easily change parent.
 Defork doesn't stores any default parent, so you have to create a gui with a node, that will be a parent to RichText words.